Posts

 • Network monitoring

-Network monitoring is a critical IT process where all networking components like routers, switches, firewalls, servers, and VMs are monitored for fault and performance and evaluated continuously to maintain and optimize their availability.
+Network monitoring is a critical IT process in which all networking components, such as routers, switches, firewalls, servers, and VMs, are monitored for fault and performance and evaluated continuously to maintain and optimize their availability.

 NMS can be used to configure and manage devices on the network.
 Most NMSs include a dashboard that allows network administrators to see a high-level overview of the network.
 This dashboard typically provides information on network traffic, performance and any errors or issues that must be addressed immediately.